rubin-dp0/dp1-sci-prep-seminars/active-galactic-nuclei/AGN-demo_AGN_Portal.md

 ## 2. Extract an image containing a specified location.

 ## 2.1.
 Log in to the Portal Aspect of the Rubin Science Platform.
-In a browser, go to the URL `data.lsst.cloud <https://data.lsst.cloud>`_ and select the Portal Aspect.
+If you are not logged in:  in a browser, go to the URL `data.lsst.cloud <https://data.lsst.cloud>`_ and select the Portal Aspect.
 Follow the process to log in.

 ## 2.2.
 Select the "DP0.2 Images" tab in the Portal.